Inhaltsübersicht

 This is not only helpful for error analysis as a precautionary measure: thanks to continuous documentation of all steps, data can also be generated for error analysis.

-The tool also becomes an active part of the error handling process: For example, the “instructor” can ask specific questions in accordance with its if-then logic in forms when logging errors and, if necessary, show and hide additional test steps.
+The tool also becomes an active part of the error handling process: For example, in accordance with its if-then logic, the “instructor” can ask specific questions in forms when logging errors and, if necessary, show and hide additional test steps.
 The ticket system also makes it possible to record errors, then notify all those involved and responsible and finally analyze the result of any changes made.

 All information is available at any time and from anywhere.
 Process adjustments are significantly simplified and fewer staff are required to communicate changes.
 This reduces the susceptibility to errors in general and instead leads to increased productivity with less personnel expenditure.